 - An operation on a machine can begin only if the previous operations in the routing are complete, and if the machine is available (stocks are neglected)

-The purpose of such a problem is to find the best sequence of operations on the machines, providing the starting and ending dates of each operations, in order to minimize the total duration of treatment, also called « makespan ».
+The purpose of such a problem is to find the best sequence of operations on the machines, providing the starting and ending dates of each operations, in order to minimize a given criterion, which is often (academically) the total duration required for processing all operations, also called « makespan ».
 Usually, the proposed schedule is represented as a Gantt chart, which can look like this:

-The makespan is not the only objective treated in the litterature since other approaches concerning the minimization of the total tardiness of jobs exist.
+The makespan is not the only objective in the litterature since other ones exist, such as (not exhaustive) minimization of the number of late jobs, or the total tardiness of jobs.
 In this last point, each job has a due date which must be respected or some penalties could be applied.
+However, if time oriented criteria are prevalent, they are generally not environmentally friendly, as we will talk on another post.

 Actually, the Job-shop problem has many extensions.
 These extensions consist in adding additional constraints depending on case studies and industrial expectations.
 For instance, an extra constraint can be to respect durations that must not be overtaken between the end of an operation and the start of the next one in the processing order.
 This constraint is named « Time-Lags » and is the subject of another post.
 A lot of studies are conducted on particular cases of classical scheduling problems.